 The sequencing of the excavation will be determined by the Contractor in consultation with WSP to maximize efficiency and logistics of stockpile management.
-In the Sears Area, PCBs are being targeted at several depths and the excavation of soils not impacted by PCBs will be segregated.
+In the Sears Area, sample locations were measured from permanent landmarks and will be used to determine excavation limits.
+PCBs are being targeted at several depths and the excavation of soils not impacted by PCBs will be segregated..